-A copy of the final audit report and a response to any recommendations will be provided to the Department of Environment, Industry and Planning in 2022.
+A copy of the final audit report and a response to the recommendations was provided to the Department of Planning and Environment in 2022.

-All site management plans will be reviewed in line with Condition D6, Part C as a result of the audit.
+All site management plans were reviewed in line with Condition D6, Part C as a result of the audit.